4 Min Read

 If you have another person with you, you’ll have a witness to what happens.
 If your partner comes back in the middle of your move and gets upset that you’re leaving, your witness can call for help if things begin to get out of control.

-It’s very important that you only take items that belong to you and that you don’t leave the home or apartment a mess when you’re on your way out.
-Taking pictures of your packed boxes before you close them and taking plenty of pictures of your apartment the way you left it can prove that you were respectful in your exit if your partner tries to retaliate.
+Taking pictures of your packed boxes before you close them and taking plenty of pictures of your home the way you left it can prove that you were respectful in your exit if your partner tries to retaliate.

-Include your witness in your pictures.
-Have them show their phone screen with the date and time in each room.
 These might come in handy later in the event that your toxic spouse claims that you damaged the property or took things that didn’t belong to you while moving out.

 5. Remove Reminders From Your Life

-Let the memories go: Don’t save sentimental items or keep sentimental photos on your phone.
+Let the memories go.
+Don’t save sentimental items or keep sentimental photos on your phone.
 A toxic relationship isn’t something worth wistfully remembering.

 6. Consider Therapy

 Toxic relationships leave people with a lot to unpack, both literally and metaphorically.
 The metaphorical unpacking can take place with a therapist or counselor who can help you navigate the feelings you’re experiencing.
-If you’re able to better recognize the signs that a relationship has become unhealthy, you’re less likely to enter a toxic relationship again.

-It’s important to note that being in a toxic relationship is never your fault — it can be difficult to see the signs of a manipulative partner until you’re already in too deep.
-In addition to helping you better understand the signs of a toxic relationship, therapy can also help you heal following this period of emotional abuse.
+It’s important to note that you should not be ashamed of being in a toxic relationship — it can be difficult to see the signs of a manipulative partner until you’re already in too deep.
+It’s almost always insidious.

 7. Clean Up Your Social Media

-You don’t need to know what your former partner is saying or doing.
+You don’t need to know what your former spouse is saying or doing.
 They may be making social media posts pointed at you or seeking sympathy, or they could use social media as a way to reach out to you.
 Protecting your peace can go a long way when leaving a toxic situation.

 Likewise, you deserve your own privacy.
-You don’t want your former partner to know what you’re doing or where you are.
+You don’t want your former spouse to know what you’re doing or where you are.
 In the event that you enter into another relationship soon, you also don’t want them to pry or bother the new person you’re dating.

 8. Take Time To Work on Yourself